rominaoji/PerSpellData/README.md

 </table>

-For soem error type we provide two files, one of them is confusion matrix and the other is perSpellData parallel corpus:
+For some error type we provide two files, one of them is confusion matrix and the other is perSpellData parallel corpus. all of PerSpellData is upladed and can be downloaded.
+Here are statistics and links of different type of errors:

 Type |Error_type | Confusion Matrix | PerSpellData |
 ---------|---------|------------|-----------|